 American Sign Language (ASL) Interpreters for the Classroom

 Deaf or hearing-impaired students will be provided with ASL interpreters for the classroom.

 Students with documented learning disabilities, visual impairments, or other sensory processing challenges may qualify for a reader during testing.
 A writer will record information for students with physical or visual impairments, if appropriate technology is insufficient.

-- Media Center - Interactive videos for math, chemistry, and other subjects.
+The Media Center in the Eshleman Library provides interactive videos for math, chemistry, and other subjects.

-- Career Resource Center (A-117, Learning Success Center) - career assessments for vocational exploration.
+The Career Resource Center ( Located in the Counseling Office A-117, Learning Success Center) provides career assessments for vocational exploration.